 The polite way to handle things is to contact the original lender to work out a payment plan before things get to the debt collection agency.
 Don’t wait for the lender to contact you.
 Don’t ignore their calls or letters.
 That could harm your credit score.
 Instead, stop collection calls and work out a way to repay them.

 In an ideal world, that’s how you do business.
 However, when it comes to debt, the world is rarely ideal so it’s important that you know your rights with debt collectors.

 The guidelines for debt collection are found in the Fair Debt Collections Practices Act (FDCPA), which was passed in 1977.

 - Using abusive language or threatening arrest.

-- Contacting others, except to verify where you live and work.
+- Contacting others about you (except to verify where you live and work).

 - Revealing to others that you owe money.

 In 2021 alone, the Federal Trade Commission issued more than $4.86 million in refunds to consumers harmed by unlawful debt collection practices and banned 17 companies and individuals from the industry for life for engaging in “serious and repeated violations of law.”

 Seniors are often targets of such unlawful debt collection practices.
 For this reason, many of the laws are aimed at protecting the elderly.
 Learn more about debt protection for seniors.